Conservative Political Action Conference: Australia

-Australia's first CPAC was held in August 2019 by Andrew Cooper, founder of conservative think-tank LibertyWorks.
-Guest speakers included former prime minister Tony Abbott, Brexit campaign leader Nigel Farage, former Breitbart News editor-in-chief Raheem Kassam and NSW One Nation leader Mark Latham.
+Australia's first CPAC was held in August 2019 by Andrew Cooper, founding president of conservative think-tank LibertyWorks.
+Guest speakers included former prime minister Tony Abbott, Brexit campaign leader Nigel Farage, former Breitbart News editor-in-chief Raheem Kassam, and NSW One Nation leader Mark Latham.
 Liberal Senator Amanda Stoker and Craig Kelly MP were at the event.
 There were calls for Kassam to be banned from coming into the country before the event.

 The second conference was held in November 2020.
 Canadian alt-right YouTuber Lauren Southern was initially scheduled to appear, but her invitation was rescinded by the organizers.

 The 2022 conference was held in Sydney on October 1.
 Attendees included Tony Abbott, Eric Abetz, Katherine Deves, Nigel Farage, Jacinta Price and Amanda Stoker.

-The 2023 conference was held in Sydney from August 19–20.
-One prominent speaking point of the conference was in opposition to the proposed constitutional amendment to create an Indigenous voice to parliament.
-Tony Abbott, Warren Mundine and Jacinta Nampijinpa Price were among the speakers at the conference.
+The 2023 conference was held in Sydney in August 19–20.
+One prominent speaking point of the conference was in opposition to the proposed constitutional amendment to create an Indigenous Voice to Parliament.
+Tony Abbott, Warren Mundine, and Jacinta Nampijinpa Price were among the speakers at the conference.